dmaciejewski1/gopherdata/README.md

 ## Summary
 Maintain and execute canned or dynamic DDL/DML statements that are stored within library files (in json format) executed from a Node.js configured environment against an Oracle backend.
-Gopher helps keep track of Database Connection and Transaction configurations while giving you handy data output options, and valuable feedback about the process.
+Gopher helps keep track of Database Connection and Transaction/SQL configurations while giving you handy data output options, and valuable feedback about the process.

 ## Usage